 During your course, you’ll be given the opportunity to advance your skill set and experience further.
 You can apply to either undertake a one-year work placement or study abroad for a year, choosing from a selection of universities we’re in partnership with worldwide.

 As well as a deep understanding of physics, by the end of your degree, you'll have developed the following skills:

 Throughout your degree you will benefit from a range of opportunities to expand your intellectual horizons outside or within your subject area.

 This course gives you the opportunity to choose from a range of discovery modules.
 They’re a great way to tailor your study around your interests or career aspirations and help you stand out from the crowd when you graduate.
 Find out more about discovery modules on our Broadening webpages.

-In the first two years, the material you learn in lectures is supported by a mixture of small group tutorials and larger weekly workshops, where lecturers work with a team to improve your practical problem-solving skills.
-In later years, the lecturer will usually support their own specialist material through bi-weekly workshops.
+In the first two years, our teaching is delivered using interactive in-person lectures, small group tutorials and larger workshops, where you'll develop your problem-solving skills.
+In later years, the lecturer will usually support their own specialist material through a combination of lectures and workshops.

 All students are assigned a personal tutor.
-Your personal tutor is there to offer advice, monitor your progress, and be your first point of contact during your undergraduate years.
+During year 1, your personal tutor will also host your weekly tutorials, so you'll really get to know them well, alongside a small group of other students, which really helps our students to settle into university study.
+Your personal tutor is there to offer advice, monitor your progress, and be your first point of contact throughout your years of study.

-There are many facilities that will support your studies including extensive computer clusters.
-The School itself provides additional computing and study areas.
+There are many facilities that will support your studies including extensive computer clusters and study areas.